open-telemetry/opentelemetry-java-instrumentation/dd-java-agent/README.md

 *Minimal Java version required: 1.7*

-This is a Java Agent made for instrumenting Java applications using the Datadog Tracer.
-Once attached to one of your JVM you should see traces into your [Datadog APM](https://app.datadoghq.com/apm/search).
+This is a Java Agent to instrument Java applications using the Datadog Tracer.
+Once attached to one of your JVM you should see traces in [Datadog APM](https://app.datadoghq.com/apm/search).

-Tracing instrumentations can be done in 2 ways:
+Tracing instrumentation can be done in 2 ways:

 - Automatically over a set of [supported Web servers, frameworks or database drivers](#instrumented-frameworks)
 - By using the [`@trace` annotation](#custom-instrumentations)

-:heavy_exclamation_mark: **Warning:** This library is currently at Alpha stage.
-This means that even if we rigorously tested instrumentations you may experience strange behaviors depending on your running environment.
-It must evolve quickly though.
-For any help please contact [support@datadoghq.com](mailto:support@datadoghq.com).
+:heavy_exclamation_mark: **Warning:** This library is currently in Alpha.
+This means that even though we rigorously tested instrumentations you may experience strange behaviors depending on your running environment.
+Be sure to test thoroughly on a staging environment before releasing to production.
+For any help please contact [tracehelp@datadoghq.com](mailto:tracehelp@datadoghq.com).

 ## Quick start